dav1dddd/Dell-Optiplex-7010-Hackintosh-OpenCore/README.md

         - If you have used the full macOS installer, download this repo, unzip it, and do the following: `sudo cp -r ~/Downloads/Dell-Optiplex-7010-Hackintosh-OpenCore-master/EFI/* /Volumes/NO\ NAME/EFI`.
         - If you are installing from the recovery installer, do the following: `sudo cp -r /Volumes/USB/EFI/* /Volumes/NO\ NAME/EFI`.
         - If the OpenCore bootloader does not show, make sure your [BIOS settings](https://dortania.github.io/OpenCore-Install-Guide/config.plist/ivy-bridge.html#intel-bios-settings) are correct.
 If they are correct, and you are still having this problem, try to clean NVRAM by doing the following:
-            - Boot macOS from your USB
+            - boot to your USB (which has OpenCore)
             - Press space
             - Select "CleanNvram.efi".
 Unplug your USB and check boot options.
-You should see OpenCore.
+You should now have OpenCore bootloader from your EFI!

 There are also other things you can do after installing macOS.
 If you would like to do anything else such as fixing your USB ports, you can do so here [Post Install](https://dortania.github.io/OpenCore-Post-Install/#how-to-follow-this-guide).
 I have not done much here, since I am fine with how macOS is working for me.